Recommended 3D PRinters of 2019

 The new trend of 3D printing is multi-material parts and soluble supports.
 These prints cannot be done on a single extruder.
 Therefore, for the best value printer I have chosen the FlashForge Creator Pro, a dual extrusion printer costing $899.
 Dual extrusion is a difficult task for a 3D printer and requires more engineering than simply strapping a second extruder to the print head.
 A sturdy frame and near perfect linear motion is needed so that the printer can accurately switch between extruders.
 While there are cheaper printers that exist claiming dual extrusion they often cut too many corners to allow for consistent prints.
 FlashForge's aluminum case and dual bearing z-axis creates a stiff environment for clean prints.

 With handles on both side, the Creator Pro's form factor allows the printer to be moved easily without fear of damage.
 My old workplace ordered 10 Creator Pros and they all arrived in working condition, which was aided by the protective design.
 By adding a small acrylic "hat" to the printer the build space can be enclosed, which is preferable when prints with ABS filament.
 The enclosure also muffles the vibration of the stepper motors.

-Even though the FlashForge Creator Pro has these issues it is one of the few 3D printers surrounded by an awesome community.
+Even though the FlashForge Creator Pro has these issues it is surrounded by an awesome community.
 If you want a 3D printer that does not break the bank and won't keep you from experiencing the multi-material revolution I recommend the Creator Pro.

 Capable dual extrusion on a budget